Chapter 89: The Trap

-And then, the day came.
+And then, the day arrived.

 Hundreds.
 Thousands.
 They didn’t run or scream.
 They just walked.
 Unstoppable.

-King's Landing awaited them.
+King’s Landing waited for them.

 The city was silent.